chriscalifornia88/Ironsworn-SRD/Ironsworn SRD.md

 Other equipment provides narrative benefit.
 It enables you to make moves where that gear is important, or perhaps allows you to avoid a move altogether.

 For example, you need to make your way down a steep rock face.
 Without assistance, you’d make a Face Danger move to see what happens.
 If you had rope, the climb is not particularly risky or uncertain.
 In that case, you might skip the move and just narrate the result.

 Specific assets can make equipment more important and relevant to your character.
 For example, combat talent assets represent your expertise in a particular weapon or fighting style.
 When you wield an appropriate weapon, you gain the benefit of the asset.

 Apart from assets, you can make note of equipment at whatever level of detail you like, but don’t fuss over it.
-If you’re wondering whether you have a particular mundane item, you can Ask the Oracle.
+If you’re wondering whether you have a particular mundane item, you can Ask for Inspiration.

 ### The Flow of Play

 Like most roleplaying games, you play primarily from the perspective of your character.
 What are you doing?
 What are you trying to achieve?
 What opposition and challenges do you face?
 Your quests, and the characters and situations you encounter, will guide the fiction and the choices you make.

 When you have questions about what you find, how other characters in your world respond, or what happens next, you can go with what feels right (if you’re playing solo or co-op), or ask your GM.
-When you are seeking inspiration or want to put it in the hands of fate, you make the Ask the Oracle move.
+When you are seeking inspiration or want to put it in the hands of fate, you make the Ask for Inspiration move.
 Use the yes/no questions and random prompts to generate interesting twists and new complications you might not have thought of on your own.
 Above all, if it’s interesting, dramatic and fits the fiction, make it happen.

 If you are doing something covered by a move, refer to the move to resolve your action.
 If it tells you to roll dice, do it.

 Scoring a strong hit on a move means you are in control.
 You’re driving the narrative.
 What do you do next?

 A weak hit or a miss means you don’t have control of the situation.
 Instead of acting, you react.
 What happens next?
 If you’re playing with a GM, she’ll determine how the world responds.
-Otherwise, you rely on your intuition and occasional oracle rolls to drive the narrative.
+Otherwise, you rely on your intuition and occasional inspiration rolls to drive the narrative.

 ## PART TWO: YOUR CHARACTER